michiruf/laravel-http-automock/README.md

 * FEATURE: Mocks that should be reused for all test methods should be definable.
 Maybe by specifying a scope for specific requests?
 * FEATURE: Configure all options like prevent, renew, ... on a requests basis
-* FEATURE: Allow additional persistance of the request (for transparency reasons, not for functionality)
+* FEATURE: Allow additional persistence of the request (for transparency reasons, not for functionality)
 * FEATURE: Pipeline for name resolvers (so that one resolver may change stuff of previous resolvers)
 * TODO: Null return for resolvers
 * TODO: Resolving multiple Resolvers of one type in a stack resolver will only instantiate one